meetacy/wdater/README.md

         // Specify the default schema version
         // Used if there is no migrations and `null` was returned by storage defaultSchemaVersion = 0
-        // Init database, invoked if storage 'null' was returned by storage initializer {
+        // Init database, invoked if 'null' was returned by storage initializer {
             createTables()
         }